Colombia–South Korea relations: Diplomatic missions

-Colombia has an embassy in Seoul.
-The embassy is located in the Jongno district of Seoul, near the Gyeonghuigung, the Gyeongbokgung, the Sejong Center, and the Seoul Museum of History precisely at 1 Jongno 1-ga at the intersection of Sejongno expressway, and it is serviced by the Gwanghwamun subway station.
+The Colombian embassy is located in the Jongno district of Seoul, near the Gyeonghuigung, the Gyeongbokgung, the Sejong Center, and the Seoul Museum of History precisely at 1 Jongno 1-ga at the intersection of Sejongno expressway, and it is serviced by the Gwanghwamun subway station.

 Located on the 11th floor of the Kyobo Life Insurance Building, the embassy shares its space with the Consulate General of Colombia in Seoul, which is also accredited to the Philippines in matters of consular affairs.

-South Korea has an embassy in Bogotá.

 Agreements

 On 25 June 2012, Colombia and Korea officially concluded negotiations for a free trade agreement.

 During Colombian President Ivan Duque Marquez's state visit to South Korea in August 2021, both countries signed 14 MOUs in the fields of public health, science and technology, cultural and creative industries, agriculture, ICT, digital government, Small and Medium Business Administration (MSMES), start-up ecosystem, and sustainable development to prevent and respond to diseases.